mboy29/NetPractice_42/README.md

 # NetPractice_42

+This project will help us discover networkint through practical cases.
+We will have to configure small networks thoughout 10 exercises of 10 different levels of difficulty.

 ### LEVEL 01 :

 My PC and my little brother's computer need to have the same subnet mask and IP address range before they can communicate (the same applies for my Mac and my sister's computer):